milesfrain/purescript-book/text/chapter10.md

 Real-world JSON documents contain null and undefined values, so we need to be able to handle those too. `foreign-generic` solves this problem with the 'Maybe' type constructor to represent missing values.

-Todo - the content about NullOrUndefined versus Maybe seems good to include from original
+Todo - the content about NullOrUndefined versus Maybe seems good to include from original.
+Seems like Maybe is a type constructor from NullOrUndefined.
+Is this the same Maybe?

 ```text
 > import Prelude